1) How many officers do you have within your constabulary across full time, part time and volunteers

 Factors against complying with Section 1(1)(a) neither confirming nor denying that information is held

-Confirmation or denial that information is held in this case would suggest (force name) take their responsibility to protect information and information systems from unauthorised access, destruction, etc., dismissively and inappropriately.
+Confirmation or denial that information is held in this case would suggest West Midlands Police take their responsibility to protect information and information systems from unauthorised access, destruction, etc., dismissively and inappropriately.

 The points above highlight the merits of confirming or denying the requested information exists.
 The Police Service is charged with enforcing the law, preventing and detecting crime and protecting the communities we serve.
 As part of that policing purpose, information is gathered which can be highly sensitive relating to high profile investigative activity.